alex88ridolfi/Dracula/README.md

 The file acc_WRAPs.dat will be very much the same as list_solutions.dat, only without the last column.
 This allows you to continue your work if you have additional gaps between TOAs data sets that have not yet been tagged.

+The improvement of dracula relative to sieve.sh was already described in Freire & Ridolfi (2018), in the last paragraph of section 4.3, the delay in the implementation has to do with the fact that only in 2021 did a really simple implementation occur to me.

 ### Advantages of dracula.sh

 The dracula.sh routine is superior to sieve.sh, and should preferably be used:
 - The writing is simpler, more transparent, and overall the script is easier to follow.
 Part of this is because of the improved logic, and in particular the use of trial.tim as an intermediate file, and the use of gaps.txt as a support file.
 - As noted before, it is automatic, very little manual intervention is needed.
 For each solution, the script not only changes the C GAPX into PHASE +N statements, but it also comments out the JUMP statements around it as required by the partial solution being examined.
 For this, the use of the intermediate file (trial.tim) is very useful.
 - However, the more important improvement, which is pretty fundamental, is to always prioritize the partial solutions with the lowest reduced chi2, no matter how many gaps they connect.
 This means that we always get to the timing solution faster (and sometimes _much_ faster) than with sieve.sh, where we must calculate all solutions for each new gap first before moving to the next gap.